innovyze/Open-Source-Support/06 XPSWMM/01 Tutorials/readme.md

 Welcome to the XPSWMM Introduction Training repository.
-This repository contains all supporting materials that for our 2-day training class.
+This repository contains all supporting materials for our 2-day training class.
 It includes 6 individual workshops, each workshop starts with a lecture session immediately followed by a hands-on exercise.

 This repository is intended as a "free" resource for XPSWMM users,
 - A self-paced training for new users